Asian stocks mixed ahead of US GDP update, Europe rates call - KESQ

 The central bank is expected to raise its benchmark lending rate by another three-quarters of a percentage point at its November meeting.
 But traders have grown more confident it will cut back to 0.50 percentage points in December, according to CME Group.

-In energy markets, benchmark U.S. crude gained 24 cents to $88.15 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international oil trading, advanced 28 cents to $94.07 per barrel in London.
+In energy markets, benchmark U.S. crude lost 19 cents to $87.72 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oil trading, shed 18 cents to $93.61 per barrel in London.